 After-tax contributions are voluntary contributions you can make from your salary after income tax has been deducted.
 Your after-tax contributions are treated as ‘non-concessional’ contributions in applying the contributions cap.

-For more information about before-tax and after-tax contributions and contributions caps, read Your guide to a better retirement.
+For more information about before-tax and after-tax contributions and caps, visit the Australian Taxation Office (ATO) website.